Keyboard shortcuts

 Providers take two arguments: the tcx and the query key.
 They return the result of the query.

-When the tcx is created, it is given the providers by its creator using the Providers struct.
-This struct is generated by the macros here, but it is basically a big list of function pointers:
+When the tcx is created, it is given both the local and external providers by its creator using the Providers struct from rustc_middle::util.
+This struct contains both the local and external providers:

 }